-The mission of the Office of the Clerk of Macon County is to serve the citizens of Macon County and the participants of the judiciary system in a timely and cost-effective manner, providing all court records, information and services with courtesy, efficiency and impartiality.
+The mission of the Office of the Circuit Clerk of Macon County is to serve the citizens of Macon County and the participants of the judiciary system in a timely and cost-effective manner, providing all court records, information, and services with courtesy, efficiency, and impartiality.

-Whether you’re visiting the site in order to help you conduct business with the Clerk’s Office, or just learning more about how your County government works, I hope that you’ll find our website useful.
+Whether you’re visiting the site in order to help you conduct business with the circuit clerk’s office or just learning more about how your county government works, I hope that you’ll find our website useful.

 This website is intended to help you navigate through the court system with ease.
 If you have questions, please contact us.

 It is my honor to serve the citizens of Macon County.